 - Drink less while eating — drinking large amounts while eating may increase the risk of acid reflux and heartburn

 - Wait an hour after eating to lie down

 - Keep the head of your bed higher than the foot of your bed, or place pillows under your shoulders to help prevent stomach acids from rising into your chest

 - Eat yogurt or drink a glass of milk

 - Try a tablespoon of honey in a glass of warm milk

 See your doctor if your heartburn persists.
 He can prescribe medications that are safe to take during pregnancy.
-But don’t worry, your heartburn usually disappears when #baby arrives.
+But don’t worry, your heartburn usually disappears when Your Baby arrives.